The Lodge at 13 South Avenue

 Lodge Financing and Upkeep

 At over 125 years of age, the Lodge at 13 South Avenue is in need of continued repair and maintenance.
-The Delta Chi Association, Undergraduate Chapter, and Cornell University are in the process of updating and prioritizing a ten-year plan for additional maintenance projects.
-We will share the findings of that plan in the coming months.
+The Delta Chi Association, Undergraduate Chapter, and Cornell University are in the process of updating and prioritizing a ten-year plan for additional house improvements.
+We share the plan as it is updated.